p00f/alabaster.nvim/README.md

 alabaster_dark.nvim
 ===

 A neovim port of [alabaster for Sublime Text](https://github.com/tonsky/sublime-scheme-alabaster).
+This is designed with nvim-treesitter in mind (there is _some_ highlighting of the default highlight groups but the intended use is with treesitter). **nvim-tressitter is an unstable plugin which may introduce breaking changes -- which can break this plugin -- at any time.
+Queries for some languages are bundled**.
+Please contribute queries if you can, following [these rules](https://github.com/tonsky/sublime-scheme-alabaster#motivation)

 ## Usage
 ```vim